- Graiss, Wilhelm

 - Alpine pastures

-State-of-the-art grassland farming knowledge in its different facets is bundled and provided to ÖAG members and interested persons via the website and ÖAG publications.
+The latest knowledge about grassland and livestock farming in its various facets is bundled and made available to ÖAG members and interested people via the website and ÖAG publications.

 In addition to the AREC Raumberg-Gumpenstein, ÖAG supports other cooperation partners in the organisation of specialist conferences (winter conference, hunting conference, horse conference, expert forum, livestock farming conference). ÖAG plans and coordinates field days together with schools, consulting institutions, machinery rings, local farming communities, alpine farming associations and companies.
 These activities aim at a professional added value and additional synergies in the direct and personal exchange of knowledge between the actors from research, consulting, teaching, farming, economy and politic.

 Specialist information is made available to ÖAG members, and schools, consulting institutions and interested persons from all fields are offered. ÖAG members receive the latest specialist information and information publications exclusively by post in two mailings per year and can also download all specialist information free of charge and without limitation from the website.